TejveerSingh13/ML-AI-python/README.md

 ## Different Evalution Parameters:
 * **Accuracy -** number of correct prediction / number of total prediction.
 USeful when the target classess are well balanced(50-50 in case of binary classification).
 ### -> For unbalanced data set we go for recall and precision.
-* **Recall -** number of true positives/number of true positives + false negatives. ability of a model to find ALL RELEVENT cases within a dataset.
+* **Recall -** (Sensitiivity) number of true positives/number of true positives + false negatives. ability of a model to find ALL RELEVENT cases within a dataset.
 * **Precision -** number of true positives/number of true positives + false positives. ability of a model to find ONLY THE RELEVENT data points. ** Expresses the poropotion of the data points our model says was relevent actually were relevent.
 * **F1 Score -** combination of both precision and recall.
 Harmonic mean?? of precision and recall: 2* (precision*recall)/(precision+recall)